John Birt, Baron Birt: BBC career

 Birt's success at LWT prompted the BBC's governors to appoint him Deputy Director-General in 1987 under Michael Checkland.
 Birt also served as the BBC's director of news and current affairs at this time.

 Birt's promotion to Director-General in 1992 caused controversy when it was revealed he was employed on a freelance consultancy basis.
 Under political and public pressure, Birt became a BBC employee.
 He had to sell his shares in LWT, losing out on a windfall of what would have been several million pounds when it was bought by Granada in 1994.
 The Sunday Times later revealed that Birt had been a member of the Labour Party at the time of his appointment, a concern to Conservatives who had already expressed concerns about alleged left-wing bias at the organisation.

 As Director-General, Birt was tasked with securing the BBC's future at a time of rapid technical, cultural and economic changes in world broadcasting.
-In seven years, Birt restructured and modernised the corporation which he wanted to make "the best managed public sector organisation".
+In seven years, Birt restructured the corporation which he wanted to make "the best managed public sector organisation".
 Birt imposed a policy of radical change to deliver efficiency savings.
 In April 1993 he introduced Producer Choice, giving programme makers the power to buy services from outside the BBC.
 This theoretically reduced the cost to licence-payers of the BBC's historic resource base.
 Faced with high rental fees from the BBC's record library, producers found it cheaper to buy records from local record shops.
 In-house facilities were closed or stood idle, allegedly as a result of Birt's "creative accounting" methods.

-Above all, Birt is credited with preparing the organisation for the new landscape shaped by digitalisation – preparations that were "far in advance of the BBC’s terrestrial rivals", according to the academic Georgina Born.
+Birt is credited by some with preparing the organisation for the new landscape shaped by digitalisation – preparations that were "far in advance of the BBC's terrestrial rivals", according to the academic Georgina Born.
 At the 1996 Edinburgh Television Festival, Birt said that without the resources to prepare for the digital age, the BBC would be "history".
 Birt asserted that the changes made the BBC more agile, more competitive and allowed it to expand beyond its traditional broadcasting services, but remaining licence-fee funded.
 He was one of the driving forces behind the launch of continuous news output and he took much money from traditional services to fund the 24-hour news channel and advance on the internet.
 However, such ventures were criticised by many as being clearly detrimental to BBC core programming.